FAAMT/XOR-NOMADNN/README.md

 $$ z = \sum_{{i=0}}^{{n}} W_i x_i + b_i $$

-Where`NUM\_IN`represents the number of inputs our neuron will process.
+Where`NUM_IN`represents the number of inputs our neuron will process.
 In our design, there are two inputs per neuron for the hidden layer neurons and four inputs for our output layer neuron.
 A hidden neuron calculation can then be expressed like this:

 $$ z^{(i)} = W^{(i)}[1] \cdot x[1] + W^{(i)}[0] \cdot x[0] + b^{(i)} $$

-Here, the ACCUM output is fed through the ReLU activation function, which is denoted by`a^{(i)} $:
+Here, the ACCUM output is fed through the ReLU activation function, which is denoted by `a^{(i)}`:

 $$ a^{(i)} = ReLU(z^{(i)}) $$